 This is the most important step in starting an online store.
 If you miss this step, your ability to make more money will be dwarfed and crippled.
 Choosing the wrong niche, trend or product line reduces your conversion rate and makes it harder to gather sales.
 When you go for the right niche, it is like moving along with the tides; money flows into your bank account with little effort on your side.

 So, what is the right niche?
 It is the product line that people are hungrily looking for.
 It is a product or even a service line that is in high demand.
-While e-commerce sales have been booming over the past months, it is not every product line that has been doing very well.
-Therefore, the first step is to choose a niche that is in high-demand and moving faster.
+While e-commerce sales have been booming over the past months, it is not every product line has been doing very well.
+Therefore, the first step is to choose a niche that is in high demand and moving faster.

 After you have selected a high-demand niche with a promising long-term future, the next step is to set-up your online store.
 There are a few steps to install your online store.
 You can do this by yourself if you’re a developer.
 But you can also hire a web designer to get your online store created.